tatsOre/simple_shell/README.md

 # Simple Shell
-###  Simple replication of the command-line interpreter Shell
+###  Simple replication of the command-line interpreter Shell.
-Program that replicates core functionalities of the sh shell.
 All files are written in C language.

 ### Overview:
 The shell is a command that reads lines from either a file or the terminal, interprets them, and generally executes other commands.
 It is the program that is running when a user logs into the system (although a user can select a different shell with the chsh(1) command).